Skip to main content

 Label

 Add a Label to distinguish this Library Item from other instances of the same Auto App (e.g., “For Marketing, Notifications Off”).
-Labels are not displayed to end users; they appear only in the Iru admin interface.
+Labels are not displayed to end users; they appear only in the Iru Endpoint Web App.
 Use labels when you add the same Auto App multiple times with different Blueprint assignments or settings.
+For steps that apply to any Library Item, see Library Item Labels in Library Overview.

 Assignment (Blueprint)